 - Developing mobile means of communication that can allow for real-time collaboration between physicians who are located in different places.

 - Providing doctors with data and health records relating to a patient.

 - Creating software that does a better job of compiling and storing patient health records.

 - Performing research on an existing software's capacity and requirements, and make improvements to the software to increase its efficiency.

 Healthcare Information Technician

 These technicians are tasked with the daily organization and management of health information data.
-It is their job to make sure that all the electronic data that the hospital carries is maintained to a high standard of quality and accuracy, and to make the data accessible to doctors and nurses at a moment's notice.
+They make sure that all the electronic data the hospital carries is maintained to a high standard of quality and accuracy, and to make the data accessible to doctors and nurses at a moment's notice.
 They are also in charge of the security of patient records in both paper and digital form.